 Apply for Disability Assistance

-Before you can apply for Persons with Disabilities designation, show that you meet financial eligibility to receive assistance.
+- Showing that you meet financial eligibility to receive assistance

 Persons with Disabilities Designation Application

-- Your doctor will fill out the physician report portion
+- Your doctor or nurse practitioner fills out the medical report portion

-After you submit your application, we’ll review it to see if you meet the eligibility criteria for the Persons with Disabilities designation.
+After you submit your application, we’ll review it.
+We’ll let you know if you meet the eligibility criteria for the PWD designation.